peresleguine/pluggable_js/README.md

   # and here
 ```

-You may pass data to javascript using `pluggable_js` helper in a controller (`pjs` is an alias method).
+You may pass data to javascript function using `pluggable_js` helper in rails controller (`pjs` is an alias method).
 See example below:

 ```ruby
 class PostsController < ApplicationController